-If the final place is allocated to a family with twins or multiple births, the Academy will offer a place to the additional students.
+If the final place is allocated to a family with twins or multiple births, a place will be offered to both.
 If there is a tie for the final place, a draw will be conducted by a person independent of the Academy.